LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 ## Navigation Information

-Your page will begin with something like this:
+Your page will begin with what's known as YAML, i.e. something that looks like this:

 ```
 ---